When we talk about human capital, we’re referring to the knowledge, skills, and abilities people bring.

 Understanding human capital

 The concept of human capital is rooted in the idea that people are a business’s most valuable resource.
-The more skilled and knowledgeable your employees are, your business will be more successful.
+The more skilled and knowledgeable your employees are, the more successful your business will be.

 This is why many companies invest heavily in employee training and development programs.